Want More Privacy? You Need to Change These Browser Settings Now

-Browser developers are making privacy more of a priority than ever, but they still may not be doing as much as you'd like in fighting pervasive ad industry trackers.
+Privacy is more of a priority than ever for browser developers, but your browser's default settings still may not be as robust as you'd like in fighting pervasive ad industry trackers.
 You can take your online privacy into your own hands and outsmart that online tracking, though.

 One of the best and easiest ways to start is by adjusting some of your browser settings.